open-turo/semantic-release-config/README.md

   protection rules (see [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule))
 - `NPM_TOKEN`.
 A NPM token so the package can be published to NPM (a `.npmrc` file with extra configuration can also be used)

+### @semantic-release/exec

+This preset includes @semantic-release/exec to run custom scripts.
+It supports scripts for the `publish`, `success` and `fail` hooks.

+The convention is that the configuration will run the script if there is an executable file like `./script/semantic-release-<hook>`.

+These scripts must follow the convention of the [@semantic-release/exec](https://github.com/semantic-release/exec#configuration) plugin (e.g. in the publish hook, the release information can be written to stdout as parseable JSON, but nothing else).

+If there is no file, then this plugin will be a noop.

+Scripts don't receive any argument.

 ## Development

 Install [pre-commit](https://pre-commit.com/) and the commit hooks: